Ibrasturzovic/pdsnd_github/README.md

 The third Udacity project is simulating a workflow to refactor the previous Udacity Project 2 using git.

 ### Files used
+During Udacity Project 3 I used the following files:

 Git Commands Documentation.pdf
 ud123-git-keyterms.pdf
 bikeshare.py